Oral and Head and Neck Cancer : What You Need to Know

 Christine Gourin, M.D., helps patients with tumors of the skin, oral cavity, larynx, oropharynx, neck, skull base, and salivary glands.
 She also treats patients with thyroid cancer, premalignant conditions of the upper aerodigestive tract, and unknown primary head and neck primary squamous cell carcinoma, sinus, and nasal cavity tumors.

-Dr. Gourin’s research interests focus on head and neck cancer treatment outcomes, function, quality of life, and improving the delivery of high-quality head and neck cancer care.
+Dr. Gourin’s research interests focus on head and neck cancer treatment outcomes, function, quality of life, palliative care, and improving the delivery of high-quality head and neck cancer care.
+She also serves as vice chair for safety, quality and service in the Johns Hopkins Department of Otolaryngology-Head and Neck Surgery.